hb9ssb/trx-control/README.md

 # trx-control

-Extensible software to control amateur radio transceivers and related hardware like relays, GPIO-pins and rotators and to integration clients with third-party software using application specific extensions.
+Extensible software to control amateur radio transceivers and related hardware like GPIO-pins etc. and to integrate clients with third-party software using application specific extensions.

 trx-control consists of trxd(8), a daemon to control the transceivers and